 A usual day for me would mean arriving at work at 7:30 in the morning.
-Two days a week I would be at study hall providing extra help for students.
+Two days a week I would be in the study hall providing extra help for students.
 One day a week we had early morning meetings.
-And on the other two days a week I would go to the gym to workout.
+And on the other two days a week, I would go to the gym to workout.
 After school, for 4 months of the school year, I would be at practice volunteering with the school’s football teams until 6 pm.

 Sound familiar?
 Mindlessly going through life without thinking about why you are doing something?
 Or if it’s what truly makes you happy?